 In case of some persistent failures or even transient failures recovery automatically retries connecting to the same or a new donor.

 The recovery data transfer relies on the binary log and existing MySQL replication framework, therefore it is possible that some transient errors could cause errors in the receiver or applier threads.
 In such cases, the donor switch over process has retry functionality, similar to that found in regular replication.

-The number of attempts a joining server makes when trying to
+The number of attempts a server joining the group makes when

-connect to a donor from the pool of donors is 10.
-This is
+trying to connect to a donor from the pool of donors is 10.
+This

 plugin variable .
 The following command sets the maximum number

 of attempts to connect to a donor to 10.